 We will first examine how Benjamin typically describes cities along his route.
-He diligently lists the population of Jews living there, specific rabbis that lead the community, and religious places such as synagogues and sepulchers.
+In each place he visits, He diligently lists the population of Jews living there, specific rabbis that lead the community, and religious places such as synagogues and sepulchers.
 He portrays these communities in an overwhelmingly positive light, often claiming that they include many “learned and rich men” (91).
 While he provides no other information about many places, there are notable sections where he breaks this formulaic structure to highlight certain aspects of a city.
 For example, Benjamin describes in much detail the wealthy lifestyles and lavish palaces of numerous kings.
 In particular, he admires the residence of the Caliph of Baghdad, noting “great buildings of marble” and “towers filled with gold, silken garments, and all precious stones” (97).
 He emphasizes how the Caliph is beloved by Muslims and Jews alike, claiming he is “well versed” in the language and law of Israel and ensures that Jews “dwell in security, prosperity and honour” (99).
 Benjamin also discusses the most powerful Jews in each city, such as the Exilarch, who is invested with authority over all Jewish congregations (100).
 Like with the Caliph, Benjamin devotes much energy to detailing the Exilarch’s power and elaborate synagogue (102).
 Not only does Benjamin excessively focus on these powerful leaders, but he probably also tends to exaggerate their glory.
 In contrast, there is an overall lack of information about the lives of common people, and the few accounts present are overshadowed by discussions of more high-profile Jews.

 A possible explanation for Benjamin’s fixation on the rich and powerful is simply that they were the main distinguishing features of their cities.
 Undoubtedly, after traveling around the region for years, all the towns must have begun to look somewhat the same, and the common people everywhere likely engaged in similar activities.
 This would explain why he uses such repetitive language and only spares two or three sentences to describe minor cities; for example: “And from here it is two days to Kales.
 Here there are about fifty Jews, at their head being R. Jacob and R. Judah.
 From here it is two days’ journey…” (72).
 In contrast to this factual report, Benjamin seems to be in awe of the displays of wealth found in larger cities and describes them with much richer language.
 Although the element of uniqueness surely contributes to his focus, the underlying reason is that these rulers were all highly tolerant of Jews.
 With only two exceptions that I will discuss shortly, Jews live comfortably and peacefully in all the cities he recorded.
 It seems unlikely that in the entire Mediterranean and Middle East, Benjamin only encountered two cases of oppression, which suggests that he might have excluded cities where the leaders did not respect Jews.
 Presumably, Benjamin exclusively mentioned rulers whose policies resulted in the favorable treatment of Jews, praising them since he admired their benevolence towards his people.